smartcontractkit/documentation/docs/vrf/v2/examples/get-a-random-number.md

       <a href="/docs/conceptual-overview/#what-is-remix">What is Remix?</a>
 </div>

 The parameters define how your requests will be processed.
-You can find the values for your network in the [VRF Contract Addresses](/docs/vrf-contracts) page.
+You can find the values for your network in the [VRF Supported Networks](/docs/vrf/v2/supported-networks) page.

 - `uint64 s_subscriptionId`: The subscription ID that this contract uses for funding requests.